 Winning at Wordle

 Wordle is a source of healthy competition in our family.
-So, with a long train journey ahead of me, I thought I would embrace my nerd power and gain a competitive edge over my wife!
-I downloaded the most common five-letter words from the internet and analysed them with the following code.
+So, I downloaded the most common five-letter words from the internet and analysed them with the following code.
 This leads me to suggest — only in the context of Wordle — that you should STARE at the CHILD that is FUNKY.

 Published